Alexis Ren & Milo Manheim Hang Out At Coachella In Seemingly Matching Outfits

 Both Milo and Alexis appeared in the latest season of DWTS, but Alexis was paired with Alan Bersten.
 The dancing pair announced that they had feelings for each other, but the relationship seemed to dissolve soon after they were kicked off the show.

-But at the time, it seemed like the duo had the makings to be a power couple.
+At the time, it seemed like the duo had the makings to be a power couple.
 People noted that Alan said the following to Ren.

 “Last week, some things were said.
 I’m in a place where, we worked so hard for this amazing journey together, and I’m afraid I will mess that up in some way.
 But I’ve never had an experience like this.
 It’s so easy to just hang out with you and have fun and not worry about everything else.
 I know that you put yourself out there last weekend, and I do have feelings for you.
 And I really feel like I am falling for you.”